- Museum or Interpretation Centre

 Make sure you stop by the nearby village, Wéris, considered one of the prettiest in Wallonia.

-The Maison des Mégalithes, on site, retraces the history of these curious stones as well as how they are thought to have been brought there.
+The Maison des Mégalithes, on site, retraces the history of these curious stones, how they are thought to have been brought there and will telle you more about the men who made them, considered the be first farmers of the Neolithic period.

 Visitors with specific needs